-Long Term Suspension (6-10 days) or Expulsion Expulsion may be necessary when any of the above interventions are not successful in improving conduct or if a student commits a Tier 5 conduct violation, or multiple Tier 4 conduct violations.
-The Manager, Student Support should investigate the matter promptly (ordinarily within 3 days) and review the performance history and record of progressive discipline with the School Director.
+Long Term Suspension (6-10 days) or Expulsion

+Expulsion may be necessary when any of the above interventions are not successful in improving conduct or if a student commits a Tier 5 conduct violation, or multiple Tier 4 conduct violations.
+The Manager of Student Support and the School Director will investigate the matter promptly (ordinarily within 3 days) and review the performance history and record of progressive discipline.
 If the decision is made to move forward with expulsion, a hearing shall be scheduled promptly (and ordinarily to occur within 5 days of the decision to move forward with the hearing).
 Written notice must be provided to the student (or parents of students under the age of 18) at least 1-2 days before the expulsion hearing of the specific grounds for the expulsion, and the nature of the evidence supporting the expulsion.
 The decision maker at the hearing shall be impartial and shall only consider evidence presented at the hearing.
 The student shall be permitted to present evidence at the hearing.
 The decision shall be provided in writing to the student (or parents of students under the age of 18) promptly after the hearing (ordinarily within 2 days after the hearing).
 All students (and parents of students under the age of 18) receiving expulsion will be afforded the opportunity to appeal (see process in next section).
 While suspended, students will be provided with work and access to teachers and coaches to assist them.
 Any school work that cannot be completed by the student during the suspension may be made up upon returning to school.

 If a student who is under 18 or has an IEP is expelled, the Manager, Student Support will recommend alternative school placement.

-When a staff member makes a recommendation for expulsion of a student, the School Director or Manager, Student Support may suspend the students until the conclusion of the investigation following the procedure for short suspensions outlined above.
-This may occur if the School Director or designee believes that the students must be suspended immediately to prevent or substantially reduce the risk of:
+When there is a recommendation for expulsion of a student, the School Director and the Manager of Student Support Services may suspend the students until the conclusion of the investigation following the procedure for short suspensions outlined above.
+This may occur if the School Director, Manager of Student Support Services, or designee believes that the students must be suspended immediately to prevent or substantially reduce the risk of: